Faitsu/Theodoros_Notebook_Obsidian/Journal on Theo's Experiences/Shipwrecked - Amakaru.md

 - We found the [[Leviathan of Amakaru]] dead as we were trying to find a town to seek help and find our captain, .
 The leviathan seemed to have died to the [[The Blight|Blight]], which has been affecting all the Leviathans
 	- There were a few [[Deepspeakers]] who were eating the corpse of the Leviathan and died shortly after.
 	- Groupmates seemed interested in taking parts of the dead leviathan
 - We traversed through a mine on the way to the Town of Amakaru.
-In the mine seemed to be a [[Lock]]

-- **Captain Sheera Arrendale**: Captain of the Voyagers.
-Has planned to organize the group.
-Kyrie seems to know her.

-    - She was found in the manor in a magically induced slumber.
-Like the rest of the townsfolk here on Amakura, nothing seems to wake her up.

-    - She is a Kenku, which is a rare species of humanoid birds

-- **Town of Amakura:** A mining town that's by the Manor

-    - Everyone here was found to be in a magically induced slumber.
-They have been asleep for at least a few days.

-    - Is known for their ability to forge Mithril
+There was a [[Lock]] in the mines
+	- [[]] was pulled into the Lock by the mysterious forces from the other side of the door but was stopped before she could go through.